Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 • Conducting search engine optimization refinement using advanced plugins (such as Yoast on WordPress) for all of the articles that they write

-Even though the services above are not going to necessarily add words to the content they produce, they are still spending a lot of time providing these services.
+If they were not providing these services in the past, it is important to consider charging more for them now.
+Even though the services above will not necessarily add words to the content they produce, they still spend a lot of time providing these services.

 See Related: Best Apps for Freelancers